-Trello and Slack can help you organize your tasks when you’re doing other projects and collaborating with others.
+Trello and Slack can help you organize your tasks when doing other projects and collaborating with others.
 It can also help you take on tasks like growth plans, lesson plan creation, professional learning communities (PLCs), learning notes, and so much more.

 Specialized apps like The Learning Journal can help you share student’s reports with their parents and guardians at home.
 TeacherKit can track student attendance, add behavior notes and other data.

 In today’s technology, PowerPoint presentations are used for education.
 However, tangible learning materials are still great to break the monotony and excite students.
 They contribute to retaining information better for students.
 These learning materials can be visual or interactive depending on what works for that grade level and subject.